 It should also be noted that Internal Audit work is variable both in its nature and timing.
-The risk-based approach aims to ensure the highest priority work is undertaken.
-As with all plans, the audit plan was determined at a particular point in time (March 2021) utilising information available and has been subject to changes in certain areas.
-The Audit Committee should be assured that within the finite resources available to Internal Audit, the key audit risks identified have either received audit attention during the year or are reflected in the audit plan for 2022-23.
+The risk-informed approach aims to ensure the highest priority work is undertaken.
+As with all plans, the audit plan was determined at a particular point in time (March 2022) utilising information available and has been subject to changes in certain areas.
+The Audit and Governance Committee should be assured that within the finite resources available to Internal Audit, the key audit risks identified have either received audit attention during the year or are reflected in the audit plan for 2023-24.

-2021-22 Internal Audit Plan Progress
+2022-23 Internal Audit Plan Progress

-The following table shows the delivery of the internal audit planned days for 2021-22 (incl. days spent on completing 2020-21 work in Q1 of the financial year), with a breakdown per Service Area.
-A further table confirms the number of planned assignments for the 2021-22 planned days and those completed at the time of drafting this report.
+The following table shows the delivery of the internal audit planned days for 2022-23 (incl. days spent on completing 2021-22 work in Q1 of the financial year), with a breakdown per Service Area.
+A further table confirms the number of planned assignments for the 2022-23 planned days and those completed at the time of drafting this report.

-As at financial year end, we had delivered 85% of the planned days (7% of the planned days remained in contingency i.e. unallocated at year end).
-All 15 formal audit reports have now been completed (as in previous years, a small number of reviews were finalised during quarter one of 2022-23).
-The majority of work was scheduled to be undertaken towards the end of the financial year and Internal Audit profiled their resources to ensure the 2021-22 Pensions Authority plan was delivered at the time of drafting this annual report.
+As at financial year end, we had delivered 77% of the planned days (18.5% of the planned days remained in contingency i.e. unallocated at year end).
+A total of 11 formal audit reports have now been completed (as in previous years, a small number of reviews were finalised during quarter one of 2023-24.
+Two reports are currently in draft stage for discussion and agreement with management (Actuarial Transition and Procurement Compliance).
+The majority of work was scheduled to be undertaken towards the end of the financial year and Internal Audit profiled their resources accordingly.